../

 sendToAnotherThread a

-If we want fine-grained lifecycle control, we need the latest and coolest Linear Types extension:
+If you want fine-grained lifecycle control, you need the latest and coolest linear type extension:

 {-# LANGUAGE LinearTypes #-}